Many people who menstruate pass smaller clots occasionally. Having clots larger than a quarter regularly may indicate an underlying medical condition.

 Fibroids are typically noncancerous, muscular tumors that grow in the uterine wall.
 Besides heavy menstrual bleeding, they can also produce:

-Endometriosis is a condition in which the uterine lining grows outside the uterus and into the reproductive tract.
+Endometriosis is a condition in which cells that resemble the uterus lining, called endometrial cells, grow outside the uterus and into the reproductive tract.
 Around the time of your menstrual period, it can produce:

 - painful, crampy periods

-- nausea, vomiting, and diarrhea around your menstrual period
+- nausea, vomiting, and diarrhea around the time of your period

 - discomfort during sex